Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 where $\mathcal{C}^{\mathrm{K}}$ denotes the set of key components.
-For processes represented via ANNs (collected in the set $\mathcal{J}^{\mathrm{ANN}}$), the outlet mass fractions are not computed from stoichiometric relations but are instead determined by the output of the corresponding trained machine learning models, which predict nonlinear mappings based on the given input variables.
-A detailed exposition of the ANN-based process modeling is provided in \autoref{Section: Process representation via neural networks}.
+For processes represented \emph{via} ANNs (collected in the set $\mathcal{J}^{\mathrm{ANN}}$), the outlet mass fractions are not computed from stoichiometric relations but are instead determined by the output of the corresponding trained machine learning models, which predict nonlinear relationships based on the given input variables.
+A detailed description of the ANN-based process modeling is provided in \autoref{Section: Process representation via neural networks}.

-To ensure the physical consistency of mass composition across all process streams, equality constraints are imposed on the summation of component mass fractions in each relevant flow.
+To ensure the physical consistency of mixture composition across all process streams, equality constraints are imposed on the summation of component mass fractions in each relevant flow.
 These constraints are expressed as:

-The summation over all components $\alpha \in \mathcal{C}$ ensures that the total mass fractions in any given mass flow sum to unity whenever the associated process is operational.
+The summation over all components $\alpha \in \mathcal{C}$ ensures that the total mass fractions in any given mass flow sum up to unity whenever the associated process is operational.
 The binary decision variable $y_{j} \in \{0,1\}$ encodes the status of process $j$, such that: